reflexology

 and much more.

-History of the development of reflexology
+History of reflexology

-Reflexology, like foot reflexology, is based on the theory and science that certain areas of the body on the feet, hands, ears and skull as well as developmental-embryological skin areas (cells) are connected to corresponding bodily functions, organs, glands, muscles and body parts.
+Reflexology, like foot reflexology, is based on the theory and science that certain areas of the body on the feet, hands, ears, and skull, as well as developmental-embryological skin areas (cells), are connected to corresponding bodily functions, organs, glands, muscles, and body parts.

 • Vessels (vasotome) and internal organs (enterotome) form from the endoderm.

-How a reflexology massage works
+How reflexology works

-Specific stimulation of the reflex zones of the body (through pressure, massage, cupping, wraps or packs) triggers reactions in the corresponding body systems, resulting in relaxation or stimulation.
+Specific stimulation of the reflex zones of the body (through pressure, massage, cupping, wraps, or packs) triggers reactions in the corresponding body systems, resulting in relaxation or stimulation.
 This initiates a gradual return to inner balance.
-Reflexology can therefore have positive effects on bodily functions, muscles and the psyche.
+Reflexology can therefore have positive effects on bodily functions, muscles, and the psyche.

-1. recording of personal details and medical history
+1. Recording personal details and medical history

-5. final discussion
+5. Final discussion

 –> To the schedule and price overview